 The security needs of Critical National Infrastructure organisations have never been higher.
-The UK’s terror threat level remains ‘severe’ and from May 2018 the National Cyber Security Centre can fine CNI organisations if they leave themselves vulnerable to cyber attacks.
+National Cyber Security Centre can fine CNI organisations if they leave themselves vulnerable to cyber attacks.

 But who really needs absolute watertight security?
 What does it comprise?
 And doesn’t it cost the earth?